loopbackio/loopback.io/pages/en/lb3/Creating-an-application.md

   * `datasources.json` - Data source configuration file.
       See [datasources.json](datasources.json.html).
 * `client` directory (empty except for a README stub)
-* `common/models` directory - created when you create a model with the model generator, `apic create --type model`.
+* `common/models` directory - created when you create a model with the model generator](Model-generator.html).
   * A JSON file and a JavaScript file for each model (for example, `my-model.json` and `my-model.js`).

 ## Main application script (server.js)